smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 EIP1559DynamicFees = false # Default
 ```
-EIP1559DynamicFees torces EIP-1559 transaction mode.
+EIP1559DynamicFees forces EIP-1559 transaction mode.
 Enabling EIP-1559 mode can help reduce gas costs on chains that support it.
 This is supported only on official Ethereum mainnet and testnets.
 It is not recommended to enable this setting on Polygon because the EIP-1559 fee market appears to be broken on all Polygon chains and EIP-1559 transactions are less likely to be included than legacy transactions.

 #### Technical details